AtkariChaitali/Quiz-Game-/README.md

 # Quiz-Game-
-Created a Quiz Website to play a quiz of your interested category. using HTML, CSS, and JavaScript.
+Created a Quiz Website to play a quiz of your interested category. using HTML, CSS.